hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

     start of the plateau whilst the latter favours the end of the plateau and is less well suited to cases without a clear plateau.

-    In this case, ``plateau_estimator`` gave 18480 with an estimated standard error of 40 for the shoulder height and ``plateau_estimator_hist`` gave 20155.
+    In this case, ``plateau_estimator`` gave 18481 with an estimated standard error of 38 for the shoulder height and ``plateau_estimator_hist`` gave 20155 (rounded to 0 d.p.).
     The difference is not important as the plateau is not exactly constant; its value to a few significant values is the important quantity.

 The position of the plateau/shoulder is somewhat sensitive to input parameters and can be varied with changing the time step ``tau`` or the ``cluster_multispawn_threshold`` (if